Sarah Kay Table Lamp

 Any type of light bulb can be used, not a specific one preferred.
 However a small round bulb gives the most beautiful result.

 Designer: Vivien Kubbos.

-Manufacturer: Massive Lighting from Wommelgem and Kontich, Belgium. (attributed)
+Manufacturer: Massive, Mortsel, Wommelgem and Kontich, Belgium. (attributed)

 Other versions: Several different table lamps were produced, also pendant lamps.

-The electric parts were produced in the late 1970s or early 1980s by VLM Components from Italy.
+The electric parts of this Sarah Kay table lamp were produced in the late 70’s or early 80’s by VLM Components from Italy.

 Vivien Kubbos wasn’t the first who draw girls figures with dresses with aprons and hats.
 It was Denise Holly Ulinskas with drawings from a girl named Holly Hobbie with a patchwork dress and a big hat.
 Denise Holly Ulinskas married Douglas Hobbie in 1964.
 In the late 1960s she designed for the American Greetings Company.
 Later in life she started to draw Toot & Puddle.
 In 2006, a redesigned Holly Hobbie was launched.